Central Core Architecture

 Note:

-• The assets file will be created only if there are at least 15 GB available in the core node disk space.
+• The assets file is created only if there are at least 15 GB available in the core node disk space.

 • The assets file contains only information about the assets.
-It means it does not contain: adapters, dashboards, enforcements, reports, or settings.
+It does not contain: adapters, dashboards, enforcements, reports, or settings.

-1. Download process (on the central core node) - The discovery cycle on the central core node is different from the standard discovery cycle.
-It does not involve correlation nor cleaning phases, but only the following:
+2. Download process (on the central core node) - The discovery cycle on the central core node includes the following phases:

 1. Save history - A snapshot of the current inventory is saved to the database, based on the Historical Snapshot Scheduling Settings.